-Famous because it led to record burnings and a telling-off from the Pope.
+Famous because it led to record burnings in the Southern states of America and a telling-off from the Pope.
 The band scraped through one last US tour in 1966 then put a stop to playing live.

 "We're not arrogant, we just believe we're the best band in the world."

 In his Sex Pistols heyday, the punk icon was asked if he made his music with the man in the street in mind.
-He replied:
+That was his reply.

 "Rock stars are fascists, too.
 Adolf Hitler was one of the first rock stars.”

 David Bowie caused controversy in September 1976 when he told Playboy magazine that the Nazi leader and architect of the Holocaust was "quite as good as [Mick] Jagger."
 He went on: "Look at some of his films and see how he moved.
 It’s astounding.
 And, boy, when he hit that stage, he worked an audience."
-This was during Bowie's coked up "Thin White Duke" period and this interview, plus a photo in which he appeared to be giving a Nazi salute when arriving at Victoria station in London, meant that it took years for the superstar to shake off accusations that he was a facist sympathiser.
+This was during Bowie's coked up "Thin White Duke" period and this interview, plus a photo in which he appeared to be giving a Nazi salute when arriving at Victoria station in London (he claimed he was just waving at the fans), meant that it took years for the superstar to shake off accusations that he was a fascist sympathiser.

 "I want to be one of those people, be they writers, poets, musicians, who leaves clues for the next generation."

-So said the Strokes man in 2001 at the outset of his career.
+So said Strokes frontman Julian Casablancas in 2001 at the outset of his career.
 "The really good people leave clues that help feed the human race."
 Have you had enough yet?

 "No one is probably going to believe it but he was the most influential Beatle."